Professional team working on laptops in modern workspace

 The GC needed him on site in 10 days.

-He split the ask — $35K in equipment financing for a wire puller and bending station he'd been renting anyway, and $25K in working capital for crew deposits and materials.
+He split the ask — $35K in equipment financing for a wire puller and bending station he'd been renting anyway, and $25K in working capital for crew deposits and materials — plus purchase order financing to lock in bulk wire pricing from his wholesale distributor.
 Both funded in 4 days.
 He mobilized on time, finished the job ahead of schedule, and cleared $82K in profit.

 That's how contractor financing works when you know which products to use and when.